Reduced superblocks at next-to-next-to-extremality for all maximally supersymmetric CFTs: Four-point functions of 1/2-BPS operators

 The superconformal multiplets $\mathcal{X}$ that are allowed to appear in a given OPE $\OO_{k_1}\times \OO_{k_2}$ are dictated by the selection rules for 1/2-BPS operators worked out for the maximally supersymmetric CFTs in several studies, e.g. \cite{Ferrara:2001uj,Eden:2001ec,Nirschl:2004pa,Heslop:2004du}.
-It will be instructive to quote these superselection rules for each theory, using the language adopted in the numerical bootstrap studies in \cite{Chester:2014fya,Beem:2016wfs,Beem:2015aoa}\footnote{Note that we slightly adapt this notation to make quantum numbers $(\Delta,\ell)$ appear explicitly in the final two subscripts.}\footnote{We refer the reader to \cite{Cordova:2016emh}, whose authors introduced an alternative notation for uniformly referring to superconformal multiplets in diverse dimensions.}.
+It will be instructive to quote these superselection rules for each theory, using the language adopted in the numerical bootstrap studies in \cite{Chester:2014fya,Beem:2016wfs,Beem:2015aoa}\footnote{We slightly adapt this notation to make quantum numbers $(\Delta,\ell)$ appear explicitly.}\footnote{We refer the reader to \cite{Cordova:2016emh}, whose authors introduced an alternative notation for uniformly referring to superconformal multiplets in diverse dimensions.}.
 Taking $k_1\leq k_2$, we have \\\\

 \underline{6d $\NN=(2,0)$:}

 \underline{4d $\NN=4$:}

 \underline{3d $\NN=8$:}